JosuaKrause/redipy/README.md

 ### Warning

-This library is still early in development and [not all redis functions are available yet][implemented]!
+This library is still early in development and [not all Redis functions are available yet][implemented]!
 If you need certain functionality or found a bug, have a look at the [contributing](#contributing) section.
-It is easy to add redis functions to the API.
+It is easy to add Redis functions to the API.

 ## Quick Access<a id="quick-access"></a>